 Addiction In Immigrant And Refugee Communities

 As is the case with any group, some immigrants and refugees suffer from addiction.
-Because many refugees have suffered intense trauma, they may be especially susceptible to seeking out ways to escape or to self-treat their pain.
+Because many immigrants and refugees have suffered intense trauma, they may be especially susceptible to seeking out ways to escape or to self-treat their pain.
 Luckily, there are a number of treatment options available.

 Immigrant And Refugee Facts

-Most refugees in the United States come from the Democratic Republic of Congo, Burma, Ukraine, Bhutan, Eritrea, Afghanistan, El Salvador, Pakistan, Russia, and Ethiopia.
+Most refugees in the United States come from the Democratic Republic of the Congo, Burma, Ukraine, Bhutan, Eritrea, Afghanistan, El Salvador, Pakistan, Russia, and Ethiopia.
 Much of America’s refugee population resides in Texas, Washington, Ohio, California, New York, Arizona, and other states.
 In 2016, 84,988 refugees moved to the US; this number decreased to 22,405 in 2018.

 Addiction Risk Factors Among Refugees And Immigrants

 While being a refugee or immigrant allows someone to escape a turbulent and unsafe country, it may be a struggle to find safety when relocating to another country.
 Being a refugee can expose someone to challenging conditions that can have a lifelong impact.
 General risk factors for refugee and immigrant-related substance abuse include:

 - Forced migration